msupply-foundation/msupply_docs/content/docs/replenishment/inbound_shipments.md

 <div class="note">
-When you create a new manual Inbound Shipment, system assumes that shipment has already been shipped by the supplier and is on its way.
-That's why first status of a manual Inbound Shipment is always <code>SHIPPED</code>.
+When you create a <b>new</b> manual Inbound Shipment, mSupply assumes that shipment has already been shipped by the supplier and is coming your way. <br /> That's why first status of a manual Inbound Shipment is always <code>SHIPPED</code>.
 </div>

 ### Edit the Supplier Name